brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 3
 #### Confluencia (3,390m) to Plaza de Mulas (4,370m)

 The hottest day of the whole trip.
-18km of dust, river crossings, mule trains and dry valleys.
+18km of dust, bridges, river crossings, mule trains and dry valleys.
 Whenever we passed a small cliff you'd see climbers huddled in whatever shadow they could find.
 My 3L of water ran out on the steeper second half of the day, so when we saw camp I was allowed to walk ahead.
 I got there 30 mins early and needed that time and water in the shade.

-Plaza de Mulas is enormous.
-A tent city in the middle of nowhere.
-My bag had arrived safely with the mules and I got a tent to myself.
-It was cold once the sun disappeared which was nice.
+Plaza de Mulas is an enormous tent city in the middle of nowhere.
+It's on a glacier, but there's so much rock on the surface that you often forget that.
+My bag arrived safely with the mules and I got a tent to myself.
+It was cold once the sun disappeared, which was nice.
 I loved how the dome tents glowed in the night, and stared up at the perfect stars above the peak.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua14.jpeg">